February 27, 2018

 There are many different forms of cardiovascular exercise, some of which include running/jogging, brisk walking, skipping, cycling, swimming, cross-trainer, step machine and rowing.
 If you prefer classes spinning, circuits or HITT classes can be very effective.
 HITT/Tabata training involve high intensity periods of work 20-30 seconds combined with a rest period 10-20 seconds, this variability in intensity of training can help prepare you and your body for the on-off nature of skiing.
 You can try this yourself with burpees, high knee running and squats.

 Boost your strength, stability and co-ordination

 Not only is aerobic fitness important, but good muscular strength and stability is vital for skiing.
 You will spend a lot of time in a squat, pushing from one leg to another and dare I say it, possibly picking yourself up from the snow.

 Strengthening of key areas such as your quadriceps, hamstrings, gluteals and calves are key.
 Alongside strengthening of your back, core and upper body.

 Exercises such as lunges, squats, wall squats, bridging, heel raises, press-ups are great ways to work your muscles at home or in the gym, or if you prefer classes circuits or body pump are also great options.

-Skiing is an inherently unstable sport, you will need to be able to very quickly transfer your weight from one leg to another on uneven terrain.
-You will also need to adjust your body position to cope with the demands of the piste.
-Therefore balance and stability is hugely important
+Skiing is an inherently unstable sport, you will need to be able to very quickly transfer your weight from one leg to another on uneven terrain and adjust your body position to cope with the demands of the piste, therefore balance and stability is hugely important

 Exercises such as single leg bridging, BOSU/wobble board squats/single leg balance, side to side jumps/hops, plank/side plank are just a few exercises that you can try to challenge your whole body to develop better control.